 10 of the Best Books About Serial Killers

-With Halloween only 10 days away, I figure it’s time to suggest some scary books.
+With Halloween quickly approaching, I figure it’s time to suggest some scary books!

 Horror is definitely not my jam.
 So, I turned to GoodReads and Google to learn about books on the subject of serial killers and their popularity, in order to come up with a short list for those of you who want to dig into the subject!